mj-ramos/mj-ramos/README.md

 ## Things about me :woman:
-- I volunteer at ABRA, a non-profit organization that helps dogs and cats;
+- :dog: I volunteer at ABRA, a non-profit organization that helps dogs and cats;
-- My hobbies include watching movies/series, reading and listening to music;
+- :movie_camera: My hobbies include watching movies/series, reading, drawing/painting and listening to music;
-- I like to work with clay and soon I will open an online shop.
+- :art: I like to work with clay and soon I will open an online shop;

-## Coding :desktop_computer:
-My favorite coding languages are Java, C and Python.
+- :computer: My favorite coding languages are Java, C and Python.
-I don't have many public projects because I'm a perfectionist and I don't want things that I'm not that proud of represent me.
-Soon I'll be adding more projects.

 <!--
 **mj-ramos/mj-ramos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.